 One of the biggest concerns I have with the Jiecang columns are the inconsistencies I see with the application of this lubricant.
 On the Jarvis desk, there were huge globs everywhere.
 On the Uplift Desk, there were similar amounts on portions of the glide, but I also found completely dry spots as well.
 If the lubricant is required to keep the glides functioning properly, then lack of lubricant could actually be a big issue down the road.

-After extensive testing with each product, we have come to a unanimous decision that the Uplift desk is a better option for stability.
-Utilizing a wedge system within the frame has allowed the Uplift desk to be the more stable option.
+After extensive testing with each product, we have come to a unanimous decision that these two desks are very similar.
 Each desk offers plenty of adjustment range, but for users that are shorter, the Jarvis could provide more flexibility.
-Both Jarvis and Uplift come standard with seven-year warranties, which include all components.
+Both Jarvis and Uplift come standard with 15 year warranties on their frames.
+The big difference would be on the length of time for their surfaces.
 If you’re picky about desk wobble, these two models might not be the best fit.
 Without the use of traditional cross support, each desk exhibited movement when extended above 43.5”.
 For more detailed information on each desk, please visit our in-depth Jarvis Desk review or the Uplift Desk v2 review.

 More Standing Desk Resources